tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

 #### `.remove()`
 <dd markdown="1">
-The first element with a value matching the argument is removed.
+Removes the first element with a value that matches the argument.

 {% highlight py %}
 rainbow.extend(colors)